 a dental condition in which one or more of the upper teeth are biting on the inside of the lower teeth

-a tooth-shaped "cap" placed over a tooth to restore its shape, size, and strength cosmetically.
+a dental crown is a tooth-shaped "cap" that is placed over a tooth to restore its shape, size and strength.
 When cemented in place, crowns fully encase the entire visible portion of a tooth that lies at and above the gum line.

 Doctor of Dental Surgery